mikecinnamon/MLearning/[ML-14] Clothing store marketing promotion.md

 1. Switch to `max_depth=5` in the random forest model, to see whether it becomes competitive.

-2. Intuition suggests that too may iterations in the gradient boosting process may lead to a model with very performance on the training data but, at the same time, have a negative impact on the performance on test data.
-To explore this question, try different values of `n_estimators`, such as 25, 50, 100 and 150, to monitor the overfitting and the potential negative impact on the performance of the gradient boosting model on the test data.
+2. Intuition suggests that too may iterations in the gradient boosting process may lead to a model with very performance on the training data but, at the same time, may have a negative impact on the performance on test data.
+To explore this question, try different values of `n_estimators`, such as 25, 50, 100 and 150, to monitor the overfitting and its potential negative impact on the performance of the gradient boosting model on the test data.